 #3.
 Fresh Kitchen.
 A NEW favorite!
 According to their Sodo Manager (I called to confirm) they too cook mostly with non-toxic oils (pure olive oil, coconut oil, avocado oil, butter) and have a PLETHORA of well prepare and FLAVORFUL meats and veggies.

 #5.
 Santiago’s Bodega.
 If you are looking for a fun date night option, their tapas make it SUPER easy to enjoy a wonderfully filling meal of Protein, Fat, Fiber and Greens.
-And leave the indulgence to a great glass of antioxidant-immune boosting-Red Vino!
+And leave the indulgence to a great glass of antioxidant-immune boosting-Red Vino.

 #6.
 Rusteak.
-They have a Entree item called, Keto Keto Keto with grilled wild raised salmon, grilled asparagus and loaded cheddar cauliflower casserole.
+They have an entree item called, Keto Keto Keto with grilled wild raised salmon, grilled asparagus and loaded cheddar cauliflower casserole.
 I’m not a KETO gal, but I eat well sourced proteins and non-toxic fats, low-glycemic, low sugar, lower-slower-releasing-high-fiber carbs.
 And Keto options often fit that bill.
 So when I see a restaurant offer even ONE menu item in that direction, it makes this girl happy!

 #7.
 Grounding Roots.
-If it’s juice you crave, it’s on one of the BEST spots in OTOWN to get it.
+If it’s juice you crave, it’s on one of the BEST spots in Orlando to get it.
 Jedediah (Jed) is CRAZY obsessed with doing right by his wife (Amanda who contracted with Lyme disease her sophomore year of high school), his body, and his community.
 They are educators at heart and aren’t driven by the dollar but by the transformative health offered through the unique juice blends.
-If you are looking for alternative culinary health solutions, give them a shot!
+If you are looking for alternative culinary health solutions, give them a shot.

 Q. What is one thing you hope to achieve in the coming year of 2019?